 Not only do we greedily posses all this but we can lay claim to a balmy climate (well perhaps not always, but rarely does it snow here).

-Nestled snugly down within a sheltered basin, with the great chalk Ridgeway protectively surrounding us, means we virtually have a micro climate here.
+Nestled snugly down within a sheltered basin, with the great chalk Ridgeway protectively surrounding us, means we virtually live in a micro climate.

-Many a time Weymouth basks in brilliant sunshine while ominous black clouds or fog gather behind the ridge…so much so that when you drive up over the Ridgeway you sometimes feel you are entering another world.
+Many a time Weymouth basks in brilliant sunshine while ominous black clouds or fog gather along the ridgeway…so much so that when you drive up over you sometimes feel you are entering another world.